This section answers a number of frequently-asked questions (FAQs) about:

 No. By law, businesses covered by the ombudsman have to handle complaints according to rules set out by the regulator.
 So you shouldn't need any special help or support if you complain.

 The ombudsman service is a free and informal alternative to going to court.
 We decide if your complaint is valid by looking at the facts of the case – not at how well you present your complaint.
 And we prefer to hear from you in your own words.

 But everyone has the right to appoint someone else to act on their behalf.
 Some consumers might ask their local Citizens Advice Bureau, or a friend, carer or relative, to help them with their complaint.

 If, on the other hand, you decide to employ someone to present your case for you – for example, a lawyer or financial adviser – you will almost certainly have to pay their costs yourself.
 This could mean you paying them part of any compensation you have been awarded.

-More consumers are now choosing to use commercial claims-management companies (sometimes called "no win, no fee" agencies) that charge for their services.
-Since April 2007, claims-management companies have been required by law to be authorised by the Ministry of Justice.
-Before you deal with any business offering to handle a complaint on your behalf, you should check on the government website that the business is authorised.
+Some consumers choose to use commercial claims-management companies that charge for their services.
+Claims managers have to be authorised – so before you deal with any business offering to handle a complaint on your behalf, check them out on the official website.

-Experience shows no difference in the outcome of complaints – whether consumers bring them to us themselves, or use a claims-management company to complain on their behalf.
+Experience shows there is no difference in the outcome of complaints – whether consumers bring them to us themselves, or pay a claims manager to complain on their behalf.